EE-Media

-EE-Media is a C-pop (Mandopop) record label, founded in Shanghai, China in 2004 by Long Danni under the parent company Hunan Broadcasting System.
+EE-Media is a Chinese entertainment company, founded in Shanghai, China in 2004, under the parent company Hunan Broadcasting System.

 History

 The company was created after the success of Super Girl and Super Boy, national singing contests organized by Hunan Satellite Television.
 Due to the success of the contests many of the contestants became idols and attracted many fans, which drew many investments for Hunan TV to create EE-Media, a subsidiary specifically to publish records and musical productions.